 Events

-Most of this years' events take place on Friday, Sept.
+Most of this years' events take place on Saturday, Sept.
 30, but keep an eye on social media for events occurring all week and throughout the year.
 Follow us on the Indigenous Relations Facebook Page.
-On Sept.
-29, the Thunder Bay Public Library will be holding a moment of silence across each of its branches at 2:15 pm.
-View our calendar of events for Sept.
-30 below.
 (While we strive to be fully accessible, event posters provided by partners may not meet this requirement.
 For accessible poster content please contact our Indigenous Relations Office at 620-0072.)

 Past events